tochka-public/Tochka.JsonRpc/docs/en/server/serialization.md

 services.TryAddJsonRpcSerializer<YourSerializer>();
 ```

+> This step is important.
+If you register manually eg. with `.AddSingleton`, it won't work.
+Use `.TryAddJsonRpcSerializer`.

-Use it via global option or attribute as described abode.
+Use it via global option or attribute as described above.

 ## Serializing early pipeline errors